Installing Zim Framework is easy. You can choose either the automatic or manual method below:

 Create ~/.zimrc

-in the documentation for the sake of simplicity.
+in the documentation for the sake of simplicity, but the actual location of the

 zmodule zsh-users/zsh-syntax-highlighting